rgilks/royal-game-of-ur-cli/docs/strategies.md

 **Customizable Parameters**:
 - `depth`: The number of moves to look ahead.
 Higher values result in stronger play but require more computation time.
+- `damp`: Dampening factor for dice probabilities (0.0-1.0).
+Higher values flatten the probability distribution, reducing the impact of unlikely rolls.

 For more details, see the [Minimax Algorithm Documentation](./minimax.md).